 The Social Assistance Program provides financial benefits and services to individuals and families who are in need.
-Needs are determined by the application of a needs test and other eligibility requirements.
+The Social Assistance Program determines needs by the application of a needs test and other eligibility requirements.
 The purpose of the program is to enable individuals and families to maintain health, safety, dignity and family unity.
-The services are offered in a respectful way with a view toward self-sufficiency whenever possible.
+The services are offered respectfully with a view toward self-sufficiency whenever possible.

 PROGRAMS & SERVICES PROVIDED